Multi-objective optimization via equivariant deep hypervolume approximation: Additional results

-In order to further evaluate the performance of DeepHV in the context of multi-objective Bayesian optimization, we also report results for the DTLZ1, DTLZ2 and DTLZ5 synthetic test problems for the objective cases $M=3$ and $M=4$ in Fig. \ref{fig:additional_bo_results_m3} and Fig. \ref{fig:additional_bo_results_m4}, respectively.
-In addition, we show results for the vehicle crash safety problem ($M=3$).
-In general, DeepHV is competitive with qParEgo and qEHVI and even ranks best on DTLZ1 (M=3).
-Although qEHVI clearly performs best on DTLZ2 (both cases), DeepHV is either on par with qParego ($M=3$) or slightly worse ($M=4$).
+In order to further evaluate the performance of DeepHV in the context of multi-objective Bayesian optimization, we also report results for the DTLZ1, DTLZ2, DTLZ3, DTLZ4 and DTLZ5 synthetic test problems for the objective cases $M=3, 4$ and $5$ if not otherwise shown in the main text.
+In addition, we show results on the real-world Penicillin and Vehicle Safety problems.
+In the case of UCB-HV, we do not show results for the case $M=5$ and the DTLZ4 problems.
+These results are shown in Fig. \ref{fig:additional_bo_results_nobaseline}.
+The other results are shown in Fig. \ref{fig:additional_bo_results}.
+All experiments were performed 5 times, and we report the mean and 2 standard errors.
+In general, DeepHV is competitive with UCB-HV, qParego and qEHVI, although qEHVI clearly performs best on DTLZ2, DTLZ4, and Vehicle Safety.